ROAD TO RESILIENCE

 Writing & Reading Financial Statements

-Get comfortable assembling and interpreting balance sheets, income statements, forecasts, and cash flow.
+Get comfortable interpreting balance sheets, income statements, forecasts, and cash flow.
 We’ll also explore which statements and formats are best for different settings.

 Writing a budget can be a stressful time.
 Let’s reframe budgeting as an imaginative, values-driven process of realistic dreaming.
 We’ll explore different budget planning processes and talk through how to create a supportive, effective timeline.
 Your next budget season will be less stressful, more focused, and more fun for your whole team!